"South Manchester Casual League Champions 2017 and Cup Winners 2018"

 We hope you enjoy visiting this website.
 If you are interested in playing mid-week evening cricket in a friendly and competitive team, please contact the club through the secretary.
 Although our origins were in the Manchester universities, we are now composed of players from all parts of the community and of all abilities.

-Nets will be held at Abraham Moss Leisure Centre on Thursday evenings at 8.00 p.m. from 1 November 2018 to 28 March 2019 (with no sessions on December 20 and 27).
+Nets will be held at Abraham Moss Leisure Centre on Thursday evenings at 8.00 p.m. from 7 November 2019 and weekly thereafter.
 The charge is our usual £3 per person.
 Whether on a regular or sporadic basis, your support for these evenings is important for the Club and its finances.
+If you know anyone who would like to join our Club, Nets also provide a good opportunity to bring them along to meet our members.
 Abraham Moss is highly accessible and has its own tram stop in its car park (postcode M8 5UF).